mdoradom/AI-Sandbox/Exercise 6/README.md

 # Model Hyperparameter Testing and Evaluation

+- Mario Dorado Martínez
+- Marta Jover Valero

 In this document, we outline the experiments conducted to evaluate the performance of a neural network model by testing different hyperparameters.
-The goal is to assess how varying the learning rate, number of epochs, and batch size affects the model's accuracy and loss.
+The goal is to assess how varying the `learning rate`, number of `epochs`, and `batch size` affects the model's _accuracy_ and _loss_.

 ## 1. Hyperparameters Tested

 The following hyperparameters were tested in our experiments:

 ### Learning Rate

-- **Description**: The learning rate determines the size of the steps the optimizer takes during training.
+The learning rate determines the size of the steps the optimizer takes during training.
 A small learning rate might slow down the training, while a large learning rate could result in overshooting the optimal solution.

-- **Values tested**: `0.1`, `0.01`, `0.001`
+- **Values tested**:
+    - `0.1`
+    - `0.01`
+    - `0.001`

 ### Epochs

-- **Description**: The number of epochs indicates how many times the model will go through the entire training dataset.
+The number of epochs indicates how many times the model will go through the entire training dataset.

-- **Values tested**: `10`, `20`, `50`
+- **Values tested**:
+    - `10`
+    - `20`
+    - `50`

 ### Batch Size

-- **Description**: The batch size controls how many samples are processed before updating the model weights.
+The batch size controls how many samples are processed before updating the model weights.

-- **Values tested**: `32`, `64`, `128`
+- **Values tested**:
+    - `32`
+    - `64`
+    - `128`

 ## 2. Experiment Setup